Spnetic-5/clarifAI/README.md

 # clarifAI
-The Real-time assisted writing system provides the ability to autocomplete words and suggests predictions for the next word.
+The Real-time assisted writing system provides the ability to suggest predictions for the next word to type.
 This makes typing faster, more intelligent and reduces effort.
 It is a Natural Language Processing concerned with predicting the text given the precceding text.
 It can be used as an web application.

 # 📝 Methodology
 Assistant system provides the ability to autocomplete words and suggests predictions for the next word.
 This makes typing faster, more intelligent and reduces effort.
 The implementation involves using a large corpus.